 Other requirements for the Amex Blue Cash Everyday card include a steady income and a Social Security Number, ITIN or passport (Amex can access your credit reports from select countries so you don’t necessarily need a credit history in the U.S.).
 American Express will also look at your expenses, existing debt, credit history and recent credit inquiries.

-Amex Blue Cash Everyday cardholders become eligible for a credit line increase 60 days after opening an account, but it’s best to wait to request an increase until there are at least 6 months of consecutive on-time payments on the account.… read full answer
+It is also worth noting that Amex Blue Cash Everyday cardholders become eligible for a credit line increase 60 days after opening an account.
+However, it’s best to wait and request an increase only after there are at least 6 months of consecutive on-time payments on the account.

 Here’s how to get an Amex Blue Cash Everyday credit limit increase online:

 Type in your requested credit limit and annual income.

 To request an Amex Blue Cash Everyday credit limit increase by phone, call (800) 528-4800 and follow the prompts to get connected to a customer service representative.
 You will need to provide the same information as for online requests.

 It is also worth mentioning that American Express might carry out a hard or a soft credit inquiry when you request a credit limit increase, depending on the specifics of your case.
 Plus, if your limit increase request is accepted, you will need to wait 6 months to request another one.
 You’ll also need to wait 90 days after a denial before making a new request.